cyberark/KubiScan/README.md

 Notice that in this case, the **whole file system will be mounted**.
 This is due to the fact that the config files contain paths to other places in the filesystem that will be different in other environments.

 #### With service account token (good from remote)
-It requires a **privileged** service account with the following permissions:
+Some functionality requires a **privileged** service account with the following permissions:
 - **resources**: `["roles", "clusterroles", "rolebindings", "clusterrolebindings", "pods", "secrets"]`
   **verbs**: `["get", "list"]`
 - **resources**: `["pods/exec"]`
   **verbs**: `["create", "get"]`

+But most of the functionality not, so you can use this settings for limited service account:
 It can be created by running:
 ```
 kubectl apply -f - << EOF